 In 1904, the Crockers built a rear addition to 378 Marlborough occupying most of the rear yard.
 An August 30, 1904, Boston Herald report noted that the addition “in process of erection at a cost of $20,000, is roofed in.”

-The Crockers continued to live at 376 Marlborough during the 1921-1922 winter season, but moved thereafter to 27 West Cedar.
+George and Emma Crocker and their daughter, Josephine, continued to live at 376 Marlborough during the 1921-1922 winter season, but moved thereafter to 27 West Cedar.
 George Crocker continued to own 378 Marlborough and lease it to others.

 By the 1922-1923 winter season, 378 Marlborough was the home of Kenneth Seyton Billings and his wife, Marjory Church (Fish) Billings.
 They previously had lived at 111 Bay State Road.
-He was associated with the iron and steel manufacturing business founded by his father, George Herrick Billings.
+He was associated with the iron and steel manufacturing business founded by his father, George Herric Billings.

 They continued to live at 378 Marlborough during the 1923-1924 season, but moved thereafter to 250 Commonwealth.